-Component Description (1) SIM SIM card slot (select products only) Supports a wireless subscriber identity module (SIM) card.
+Component Description (1) SIM card tray (select products only) Supports a wireless subscriber identity module (SIM) card.
 (2) Security cable slot Attaches an optional security cable to the computer.
-NOTE: The security cable is designed to act as a deterrent, but it might not prevent the computer from being mishandled or stolen.
 (3) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
-Amber: The AC adapter is connected and the battery is charging. • Blinking amber: The battery has an error. • Off: The battery is not charging.
-(4) ss ← 번 USB Type-C [®] power connector and SuperSpeed port Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
-NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device.
+Amber: The AC adapter is connected and the battery is charging.
+Blinking amber: The battery has an error.
+Off: The battery is not charging.
+(4) USB Type-C® power connector and ThunderboltTM port Connects an AC adapter that has a USB Type-C Thunderbolt connector, supplying power to the computer and, if needed, charging the computer battery.
+Also connects a USB device, provides data transfer, and charges small devices.
+(5) USB SuperSpeed port SS← Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
+(6) Audio-out (headphone)/audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Also connects an optional headset microphone.
+This jack does not support optional standalone microphones.